Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Variational approximations for Gaussian process regression

 \subsection{Kernel ridge regression}

-The posterior mean, which is the maximum a posteriori in case of Gaussian processes, can equivalently be formulated as a kernel ridge regression (KRR) estimator.
+The posterior mean, which is the maximum a posteriori in case of Gaussian processes, can equivalently be obtained as a kernel ridge regression (KRR) estimator.
 Let $\bb H$ be the reproducing kernel Hilbert space (RKHS) associated with the GP kernel $k$.
-Then (see e.g. \cite{kimeldorf1970}) the true posterior mean $\hat f_n$ solves
+Then (see e.g. \cite{kimeldorf1970}) the mean of the original posterior equals

 It is not difficult to see that the variational posterior mean \eqref{e:vpm} can also be viewed as a KRR estimator, for an appropriate choice of the RKHS.
 Since the inducing variables $u_j$ are linear functionals of $f$, the functions